Gabriel Bitar

-Gabriel Bitar (غبريال وليد بيطار; born August 23, 1998) is a professional footballer who plays as a midfielder or forward for Canadian club Vancouver FC.
-Born in Canada, he represents the Lebanon national team.
+Gabriel Walid Bitar (غبريال وليد بيطار; born August 23, 1998) is a professional footballer who plays as a forward or midfielder for Canadian Premier League club York United FC.
+Born in Canada, he plays for the Lebanon national team.

 Early life

 Bitar began playing soccer with the Ottawa Internationals at age four.
 He later joined the Ottawa Fury Academy.

 University career

 In 2017, Bitar began attending Carleton University playing for the men's soccer team.
 In his first year, he was the top scorer in the country with 16 goals, as he won the OUA East Division Rookie of the Year, OUA East Division MVP, and U Sports Rookie of the Year awards and was named a First Team All-Canadian and First-Team OUA East All-Star, helping the Ravens to an OUA silver medal, scoring an additional four goals during the national tournament.

 In 2018, he finished third in the OUA in goals with 13 and added another 5 in the national tournament, while being named a Second Team All-Canadian and First Team OUA All-Star, as the Ravens won the bronze medal at the national championship.
 In 2019, Bitar was a First Team OUA All-Star and Second Team All-Canadian.

 After the 2020 season was cancelled due to the COVID-19 pandemic, Bitar returned for 2021, helping the Ravens win a silver medal at the national championships, while being named a Tournament All-Star as well as an OUA East All-Star during the season.